Elizabeth Prout: Passionist Sisters

 Spencer began to spend much more time with the sisters and as such the influence of Passionist spirituality began to grow within the community.
 Soon Prout and Spencer were working together on the Rule of the Institute to bring it into conformity with the Rule of the founder of the Passionists, St. Paul of the Cross.
 Spencer took the Rule to Rome for the Pope's approval, which he received.
 The Institute was thus formally erected as a religious congregation of the Catholic Church.
-On 23 October 1863 Prout was elected mother General, but her health was failing, and she was near total physical collapse.
+On 23 October 1863 Prout was elected Mother General, but her health was failing, and she was near total physical collapse.
 Prout died on 11 January 1864, physically broken by her labours, but with the future of the congregation secure.
 She was dressed in her habit and buried at the Passionist Church of St. Anne's, in Sutton, St. Helens near Liverpool, where Dominic Barberi and Ignatius Spencer were also buried.
 Ten years after her death the sisters were given permission to wear the sign of the Passionists on their habit and their name was changed to the "Sisters of the Cross and Passion" thus completing the work of Prout and Spencer.

-Cause for canonisation
+Cause for beatification

-At the end of the 20th century a renewed interest in the life and work of Prout led to the cause for her canonisation being opened.
+At the end of the 20th century a renewed interest in the life and work of Prout led to the cause for her beatification being opened.
 Her body was exhumed on 20 June 1973 and on 30 July reburied beside Ignatius Spencer and Dominic Barberi in the new shrine at Sutton.
-The next step in her Cause would be a declaration from Rome of her heroic virtues and thus Prout would be styled Venerable.
-As such she is now styled Servant of God Mother Mary Joseph of Jesus.
 There are two reports from Catholic News Service of miraculous cures attributed to Prout's intercession.
-These, in addition to her heroic status, are being investigated for future beatification and canonization.
+These, in addition to her heroic virtue, are being investigated for future beatification.
 The cures involve a person with cancer and a person with severe brain damage from a skull fracture.
-Prout was declared Venerable by the Vatican in January 2021.
+Prout was declared venerable in January 2021.